username-gigo-is-not-available/undergraduate-study-programs-ingestor/README.md

 - `OFFERS`: connects a study program with a curriculum
 - `INCLUDES`: connects a curriculum with a course
-- `PREREQUISITES`: connects a course with a requisite
+- `REQUIRES`: connects a course with a requisite
-- `POSTREQUISITES`: connects a course with a requisite
+- `SATISFIES`: connects a course with a requisite
 - `TEACHES`: connects a professor with a course

 ### Partitioning Strategy